 Exploration of information systems technology and patient care technology for the provision and/or transformation of health care.
 Students will evaluate the design and application of selected information systems used to achieve program outcomes and quality improvement initiatives, as well as to support practice, the effectiveness of clinical and administrative decision-making, and the appropriateness of consumer health information.
 When evaluating information system technology and patient care technology, students will apply knowledge of standards and principles related to ethical, regulatory, and legal issues.
+Cross-listed with NURG 703.
 Prereq: Admission to the D.N.P.
 Program.
 Offered: Fall.
-Crosslisted with NURG 703.